China renews alert for rainstorms | english.lokmat.com

 China renews alert for rainstorms

-Beijing, Aug 29 China's National Meteorological Centre on Sunday renewed an alert for rainstorms in multiple regions of ...
+Beijing, Sep 4 China's National Meteorological Centre on Saturday renewed a yellow alert for rainstorms in multiple regions ...

-Beijing, Aug 29 China's National Meteorological Centre on Sunday renewed an alert for rainstorms in multiple regions of the country, calling for precautionary measures.
+Beijing, Sep 4 China's National Meteorological Centre on Saturday renewed a yellow alert for rainstorms in multiple regions of the country, calling for precautionary measures.

-From 8 a.m.
-Sunday to 8 a.m.
-Monday, downpours are expected in parts of Sichuan, Chongqing, Shaanxi, Hubei, Henan, Shandong, Jiangsu and Anhui.
-Parts of Shandong Province will see up to 120 mm of rainfall, reports Xinhua news agency.
+From 2 p.m.
+Saturday to 2 p.m.
+Sunday, downpours are expected in parts of Sichuan, Shaanxi, Hebei, Beijing, Shandong, Henan, Anhui and Jiangsu, with up to 160 mm of rainfall in certain areas, reports Xinhua news agency.

-Some of these areas are likely to encounter over 50 mm of hourly precipitation.
+Some of these regions are likely to encounter over 60 mm of hourly precipitation accompanied by thunderstorms and gales, said the centre.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app